 Teenage goal setting failures and successes will teach your teen a lot.
 Here are example goals for teenagers plus help to get them started.

-Teenage goal setting is an activity very worth pursuing – it can teach your teenager so many skills they’ll appreciate as young adults.
+Teenage goal setting is such a great activity – it can teach your teenager so many life skills they’ll appreciate as young adults.

 I’ve got some great goals for teenagers covering many different areas of life, such as academic goals, life goals, education goals, and money goals.